Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 - Prepare some special food.
 If using baked chicken breasts (a good lean meat), cut the treats up into pieces about the size of your little fingernail.
 If you prefer to buy a treat, get something that is really small and tasty.

 - Have your partner step into the back yard with a single firecracker.
-Give her a treat.
+Give your dog a treat.
 Set off the single firecracker.
 Give her a treat no matter how she responds.
 (Do not be upset if your dog is too scared to even eat the treat.
 Just leave it on the ground for her.)

 - Continue this process every day, lighting no more than a single firecracker each day.
 Every time the firecracker goes off, give her a special treat.
 With time the dog will learn that the sound of the firecracker is a good thing, associated with getting a special treat.

 - When the second week arrives, you should set off a firecracker, give her a treat, set off another firecracker, give her another treat, and then stop for the day.
 Two firecrackers = two treats, which is still not an overwhelming noise and hopefully not enough to set off her phobias.
-Try this about a month, and then if she is doing better, set off a third firecracker.
+Try this for about a month, and then if she is doing better, set off a third firecracker.

 - (If she freaks out at three firecrackers, go back to one and start all over with the treats.
 This condition took a long time to develop into a phobia and in some dogs, it takes a long time to get over.)